day8/re-frame/docs/SubscriptionsCleanup.md

      (get-in db path))
 ```

-Genius!, you think to yourself.
-Now I only need one direct `reg-sub` and I supply a path to it.
+"Genius!", you think to yourself.
+"Now I only need one direct `reg-sub` and I supply a path to it.
 A read-only cursor of sorts.
-Look at the code I can delete.
+Look at the code I can delete."

-Neat and minimal it most certainly is, but genius it isn't, IMO.
+Neat and minimal it most certainly is, yes, but genius it isn't.
 You are now asking the
 code USING the subscription to provide the path.
 You have traded some innocuous
 repetition for longer term fragility, and that's not a good trade.

 What fragility?
-Well, the view which subscribes using `(subscribe [:extract-any-path [:a]])`
+Well, the view which subscribes using, say, `(subscribe [:extract-any-path [:a]])`
-now "knows" about (depends on) the structure of `app-db`.
+now "knows" about (depends on) the structure within `app-db`.

 What happens when you inevitably restructure `app-db` and put that `:a` path under
 another high level branch of `app-db`?
 You will have to run around all the views,